Not-a-Bandit: Provably No-Regret Drafter Selection in Speculative Decoding for LLMs: HedgeSpec: Method and Theory

-\begin{theorem} Assume $T_{\text{Token}} > 2K+1$.
-Let $\cA$ be \citep[Algorithm~1]{joulani2013online} instantiated with Hedge or NormalHedge as BASE.
-Then $i_t$ chosen by $\cA$ in the game defined in Figure~\ref{fig:token_level_delayed} satisfies that: \begin{enumerate}[leftmargin=*] \itemsep-0.5em \item When we optimize acceptance probability: { } \item When we optimize accepted length: { } \end{enumerate} \end{theorem} The proof (rigorously written in Appendix~\ref{theorem_4}) applies the reduction to the regret bounds without delay in Theorem~1 of \citep{joulani2013online} by noting that the max delay is $2K$.
+\end{enumerate} \end{theorem} The proof (rigorously written in Appendix~\ref{theorem_4}) applies the reduction to the regret bounds without delay in Theorem~1 of \citep{joulani2013online} by noting that the max delay is $2K$.
 Then the result follows by taking expectation (over the distribution induced by the target model) on both sides and applying the definition of $\gamma_t[i]$ (or the unbiasedness of the length estimator in Theorem~\ref{thm:unbiased_len_estimate}).

 The result says that the choices made by the online learner is nearly as good as the optimal choice in terms of either the average acceptance probability, or the expected accepted length.